vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 ## Transformer Training
-Transformers are usually pre-trained on self-supervised tasks like masked language modelling or next-token prediction.
+Transformers are usually pre-trained with self-supervised tasks like masked language modelling or next-token prediction on large datasets.
+Pre-trained models are usually very general and publicly distributed e.g. on HuggingFace.
+Then fine-tuning training is used to specialize the model for a specific task on using a small labelled dataset.
 Multiple-GPUs are often used.
 While there are various approaches to speedup transformer itself, there are also approches to improve its training:
 - [ELECTRA training scheme speeds up training](/ml/electra-4x-cheaper-bert-training) with GAN-like setting using a loss over entire sequence.

-## Self-Attention Complexity
+## Self-Attention Computational Complexity
 - complexity is quadratic in sequence length \\( O(L^2) \\)
 - because we need to calculate \\( L \times L \\) attention matrix \\( \mathbf{softmax}(\frac{QK^\intercal}{\sqrt{d}}) \\)
 - but context size is crucial for some tasks e.g. character-level models
 - multiple speedup approaches already exits
 - for example [Performer](/ml/Performers-FAVOR+-Faster-Transformer-Attention), [Expire-Span](/ml/expire-span-scaling-transformer-by-forgetting), [SRU++](/ml/SRU++-Speeds-Up-Transformer-with-Simple-Recurrent-Unit-RNN) are architectures reducing transformer computational complexity.
+  - In [Perceiver IO, cross-attention](/ml/cross-attention-in-transformer-architecture#cross-attention-in-perceiver-io) is used to reduce dimensionality and thus the complexity.

 <figure class="figure">
     <img